-Benefits of Cross Border ADS-B Data Sharing (WP/10)
+2.8 Benefits of Cross Border ADS-B Data Sharing (WP/10)

-3.18 Singapore presented the benefits of cross-border data sharing.
+2.8.1 Singapore presented the benefits of cross-border data sharing.
 The benefits include improved situation awareness for ATC as the controller is able to detect unreported deviations and get better traffic information.
 With the implementation of ADS-B, longitudinal separation between suitably equipped aircraft has been reduced from 50NM to 30NM.
 More aircraft is assigned their optimum heights.
 Less greenhouse gases were emitted due to better fuel efficiency.

-- 3.19 The meeting recalled that previously, CANSO together with CAAS, FAA and IATA conducted a cost benefit study on the South China Sea collaboration project, based on projected figures and several assumptions.
-In view that the project is now operational, the meeting recommended that a similar cost benefit study should be done based on actual figures. - 3.20 Accordingly, Singapore agreed to work with CANSO, FAA and IATA to examine the previous cost-benefit study with a view to quantifying the benefits and dis-benefits of the ADS-B mandate (ACTION ITEM 1).
+2.8.2 The meeting recalled that previously, CANSO together with CAAS, FAA and IATA conducted a cost benefit study on the South China Sea collaboration project, based on projected figures and several assumptions.
+In view that the project is now operational, the meeting recommended that a similar cost benefit study should be done based on actual figures.

+2.8.3 Accordingly, Singapore agreed to work with CANSO, FAA and IATA to examine the previous cost-benefit study with a view to quantifying the benefits and dis-benefits of the ADS-B mandate (ACTION ITEM 1).
+Status of this action item needs to be updated.